Spark - Neighbor Discovery¶

 deduce the RTT between neighbors (reflection time).
 To reduce noise in RTT

-measurements we use Kernel Timestamps
+measurements we use Kernel Timestamps.
+To avoid noisy RTT_CHANGED events we

-so that small changes in RTT measurements are ignored.
+use StepDetector so that small changes in RTT measurements are ignored.

 Fast Neighbor Discovery¶